Deliverability

 Having a solid IP reputation means your ISP recognizes that your IP address has good intentions, unlike those of bots, fraudsters, or cybercriminals.
 If your activity shows illegitimate browsing behavior, your IP address could be flagged.

-Basically, if you’re an email marketer, you should do everything to make your IP reputation as sterling as possible (and obviously don’t engage in suspicious activity that could be flagged).
-You want to ensure your audience receives your marketing emails and that your online behavior doesn’t land you on the blocklist.
+Basically, if you’re an email sender, you should do everything to make your IP reputation as sterling as possible (and obviously don’t engage in suspicious activity that could be flagged).
+You want to ensure your audience receives your emails and that your online behavior doesn’t land you on the blocklist.

 How to improve your IP score

-If you perform an IP reputation check and find that your score isn’t favorable, you can implement the following practices to improve your IP reputation.
+If you perform an IP reputation check and find that your score isn’t favorable, you can implement the following practices to improve your IP reputation:

 1. Identify which blocklists you’re on